redrambles/Accelerate/wp-content/plugins/ninja-forms/readme.txt

 == Upgrade Notice ==

-= 2.9.41 (10 April 2016) =
+= 2.9.42 (14 April 2016) =

 *Bugs:*

-* Fixed a bug that caused Ninja Forms to fetch the add-ons RSS feed too often.
-* Fixed a bug that caused an image to be loaded remotely rather than from the plugin file.
+* 3.0: Fixed a bug that could cause merge tags to disappear underneath the full-screen builder.

 == Changelog ==

+= 2.9.42 (14 April 2016) =

+*Bugs:*

+* 3.0: Fixed a bug that could cause merge tags to disappear underneath the full-screen builder.

 = 2.9.41 (10 April 2016) =